-To ensure that the County's development standards do not have the prohibitive effects on the development potential or cost of affordable multi-family development, a number of programs in this housing element remove possible barriers.
+To ensure that the County's development standards do not have prohibitive effects on the development potential or cost of affordable multi-family development, a number of programs in this housing element remove possible barriers:

-- 1.a Establish Minimum Densities on Housing Element Sites would prohibits the approval of development on sites identified in the Housing Element with fewer units than shown in the Sites Inventory and Analysis. - 1.f Develop Multi-family Design Guidelines will address the potential impacts of community design principles discussed above related to land use transitions. - 1.pl Adjust Height Limits for Multi-family Residential Buildings will would allow increased height limits for multi-family development.
+- 1.a Establish Minimum Densities on Housing Element Sites would prohibit approval of development on sites identified in the Housing Element with fewer units than shown in the Sites Inventory and Analysis. - 1.k Adjust Height Limits for Multi-family Residential Buildings would allow increased height limits for multi-family development.